 You can upload and attach any of these documents to your order on my website for your convenience and assurance that we have them.

 Once your appraiser has arrived, you do not need to accompany him or her along on the entire site inspection, but you should be available to answer questions about your property and be willing to point out any home improvements or deficiencies.

 - Accessibility: Make sure that all areas of the home are accessible, especially access between bushes and the house and to the basement, attic and crawl space

 - Housekeeping: Appraisers see hundreds of homes a year and will look past most clutter, but they're human beings too!
 A good impression can translate into a higher home value but don't worry if you don't have time to wash the dishes.

 - Maintenance: Repair minor things like leaky faucets, missing door handles and trim

-- FHA/VA Inspection Items: If your borrower is applying for an FHA/VA loan, be sure to ask your appraiser if there are specific things that should be done before they come.
-Some items they may recommend might be: Install smoke detectors on all levels (especially near bedrooms); install handrails on all stairways; remove peeling paint and repaint the effected area; provide inspection access to the attic and crawl space.
+- FHA/VA Inspection Items: If your borrower is applying for an FHA/VA loan, be sure to ask the lender and your appraiser if there are specific things that should be done before they come.
+Some items they may recommend might be: Install smoke and carbon monoxide detectors on all levels (especially near bedrooms); install handrails on all stairways; remove peeling paint and repaint the effected area; provide inspection access to the attic and crawl space.